 The motion of dissolution shall include but not be limited to the name of the association, the dissolution date and that all remaining assets shall be distributed to the National Panhellenic Conference Foundation.

-Copies of all records of the dissolution shall be sent to the National Panhellenic Conference office, the assigned Alumnae Panhellenics area coordinator and the Alumnae Panhellenics Committee chairman.
+Copies of all records of the dissolution shall be sent to the National Panhellenic Conference office, the assigned Alumnae Panhellenics area coordinator and the Alumnae Panhellenics Committee chair.

 In the event of the dissolution, none of the assets of the association shall be distributed to any members of the association, but after payment of all debts, its assets shall be given to the National Panhellenic Conference Foundation.